 White Sapphire Engagement Rings Are Very Durable

 Sapphires are a hard and scratch resistant mineral, so white sapphire engagement rings are very durable.
 On the Mohs Scale of Hardness, a sapphire is rated as a 9.
 This makes it the second hardest natural stone used in jewelry.
-A diamond, which is the hardest, scores a 10.
+When comparing white sapphire vs diamond, a diamond is a bit harder, and scores a 10.

 White Sapphire Engagement Rings Come in All Shapes and Sizes

-Never feel restricted when choosing a white sapphire center stone.
+Never feel restricted when choosing a sapphire center stone.
 They come in all shapes and sizes.
-Every one of our engagement rings can be made with the white sapphire of your choice.
+Every one of our ethical engagement rings can be made with the white sapphire of your choice.

 Pick AAA-Rated White Sapphires